d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 **Keywords** &lambda;-calculus, Fonctional paradigm, Swift v3+, Langage design, Expressiveness

+In this post we show how &eta;-conversion transformation rule can or cannot be applied in Swift v3+ and what's the impact on the design and the expressiveness.

+## Foundation

 The &lambda;-calculus is a formal system on application and abstraction expressions.
 A set of transformation rules define an equational theory dedicated to the expression manipulation.
 This set contains transformation rules dedicated to the reduction process based on &alpha;-conversion,